 I’m fond of the Dreamliner myself.
-I think it’s pretty.
-I think it is well designed.
-I think it is an advancement for the industry.
-I hope it keeps flying, and that the changes to process made as a result of the efforts of this team improve all aircraft in the airspace.
+I think it’s pretty and well-designed.
+It is an advancement for the industry.
+I hope it keeps flying and that the changes to the process made as a result of the efforts of this team improve all aircraft in the airspace.

 But Boeing might want to patent a new and improved version of Teflon.
 They obviously have the skills.

 Boeing calculates the market size for the 787 Dreamliner as 3,300 units over 20 years, from 2011-2030.